jepersson/jepersson.github.io/_posts/2017-05-07-p2-surviving-titanic.md

 passengers.drop('PassengerId', axis=1, inplace=True)
 passengers.drop('Fare', axis=1, inplace=True)
 ```
-Last, to make column names more coherent we rename the Pclass column to just
+Lastly, to make column names more coherent we rename the Pclass column to just
 Class and to better describe to contents of each column we convert the Sex,
 Class, and Survived column's data types from Strings to Categories, and Integers
 to booleans.